 - It can accurately identify bug patterns.

-- It supports the library of Guava and recognizes several prevalent patterns of abuse.
+- It supports the Library of Guava and recognizes several prevalent ways of abuse.

 - Support for identification of JSR-305 annotations detected.

 This has been a guide to Java tools.
-Here we have discuss the different tools which you can choose by comparing them based on requirements, ease of use, execution speed, efficiency, etc. You can also go through our other suggested articles to learn more –
+Here we have discussed the basic concept and list of Java tools with features.
+You can also go through our other suggested articles to learn more –